 Optional Latex template for formatting HW's and Labs

 Midterms from past years.
 I post these to give you a sense for the "format" of my exams.
-As mentioned in class, the course material has changed relative to prior years.
-The only question that is strictly relevant to this year's midterm is 2013 problem 2.
-2012 problem 4, and 2013 problems 1 and 3 are somewhat relevant but not very relevant.
+Relevant to this year's midterm is all of 2014, 2013 problem 2, 2012 problem 4, and 2013 problems 1 and 3 are somewhat relevant but not very relevant.

 Late assignments.
 You start the semester with a credit of 3 late days.
 For the purpose of counting late days, a "day" is 24 hours starting at 11:59PM on the assignment's due date.
 Partial days are rounded up to the next full day.
 You are free to divide your late days among the take-home assignments (but not the final project) any way you want: submit three assignments 1 day late, submit one assignment 3 days late, etc. After your 3 days are used up, no late submissions will be accepted and you will automatically receive 0 points for each late assignment.
 Extra late days are not available.